Bridge Street Theatre: History

 In 1986, founders John Sowle and Steven Patterson created a production company called Kaliyuga Arts for the purpose of presenting off-beat, challenging work.
 Of the 28 plays Kaliyuga Arts presented, eight were world premieres, three were U.S. premieres, six were regional premieres, and many others had not been seen in their respective regions for decades.
 As they migrated from Los Angeles to San Francisco to New York City and eventually to the Hudson Valley, Sowle and Patterson continued to present sporadically and tour occasionally, always in rented or donated spaces.

 In November 2013, they purchased an old factory building on the outskirts of downtown Catskill, NY to serve as a permanent artistic home for their productions.
+The building opened to the public on April 12, 2014.

 In 2019, the theatre will present its sixth season of in-house productions, along with an eclectic mix of theatre, dance, music and special events brought in from outside production sources.

 Bridge Street Theatre has been instrumental in the region's cultural renaissance, thanks in part to ongoing support by New York State's Homes and Community Renewal Program.